wp-plugins/siteorigin-panels/readme.txt

 Most standard widgets work with Page Builder, but here are some of our favorites.

 * [Black Studio TinyMCE](http://wordpress.org/plugins/black-studio-tinymce-widget/) for a visual content editing widget.

-Works with Page Builder as of version 1.2.1.
+[Contact me](mailto:greg@siteorigin.com) if you've created a widget that would work well with Page Builder so I can add it to our recommended plugins list.
+Your plugin will also be recommended within Page Builder itself.

 == Installation ==